Relief Line Study - Preliminary Field Testing at multiple locations

 *Timelines below may change.

 - Sunlight Park Road

-- Aldwych Avenue east of Pape Avenue - planned for December and January
+- Aldwych Avenue east of Pape Avenue - planned for January

 - Pape Avenue south of Westwood Avenue - planned for January